roshan3043/Car-Racing-Game/README.md

 Project Live Link: <a href="" target="_blank" >Click Here</a>
 <hr>
 <h2>About</h2>
-This an basic project of creating a Car Racing Game using HTML,CSS,JS.
+This an basic project of creating a Car Racing Game using HTML, CSS & JS.